-Graduate students are able to apply for Graduate PLUS loans at www.studentloans.gov.
+Graduate students are able to apply for Graduate PLUS loans at studentaid.gov.
 Upon credit approval of the Graduate PLUS loan application, the Daemen Financial Aid Office originates the loan.
-Borrowers must complete their Master Promissory Note and Loan Entrance Counseling at www.studentloans.gov.
+Borrowers must complete their Master Promissory Note and Loan Entrance Counseling at studentaid.gov.